antiboredom/easyskia/README.md

 A quick, very very work-in-progress redux of p5py.
 Lets you draw with Skia in Python in a Processing-style way, with many functions borrowed from p5py's skia renderer.
 You probably shouldn't use this yet.

+## Goals & Non-Goals:

+### Goals

+- simple, p5/processing-like api for skia
+- more "pythony" than p5py, and exposes more skia stuff
+- good for exporting animation as video files, images, and pdfs suitable for printing
+- can be headless

+### Non-Goals

+- user interaction (mouse/keyboard/etc)
+- audio

 # Basic Examples

 Drawing